hlascelles/que-scheduler/README.md

   priority: 25
   args: ['open']

-# Ensure you never miss a job, even after downtime
+# Ensure you never miss a job, even after downtime, by using "schedule_type: every_event"
 DailyBatchReport:
   cron: "0 3 * * *"
-  # This job will be run every day.
-If workers are offline for several days, then the backlog
+  # This job will be run every day at 03:00 as normal.
-  # will all be scheduled when they are restored, each with that event's timestamp as the first arg.
+  # However, the "schedule_type: every_event" setting below will ensure that if workers are offline
+  # for any amount of time then the bcaklog will always be enqueued on recovery.
+  # See "Schedule types" below for more information.
   schedule_type: every_event
 ```